Kuorashi/kuorashi.github.io/_posts/2024-06-14-QRDown-writeup.md

 ---

 # EN - English
+Unfortunately, the challenge can no longer be completed since the QR codes have expired.
+However, you can still try to find them in the image.

 1. **Initial Image Analysis**:
    - Participants start with an image styled in pop art fashion.
 This image contains four QR codes, but only two of them are immediately visible.